magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'scrollLock.padding',
-          description: 'Locking the body scroll hides any permanently visible scrollbars.
-Adding a padding to fixed elements prevents them from shifting in such cases.',
+          description: 'Locking the body scroll hides any permanently visible scrollbar.
+Adding a padding to fixed elements prevents them from shifting in this case.',
           code: ['label']
         },
         {